gabrieljablonski/dgg-chat/README.md

 ```

 In case you don't use the default method names as defined in the `DGGChatHandler` base class,
-the `self.mapping()` property must be overriden.
+the `self.mapping()` method must be overriden.
 Handlers not implemented don't need to be mapped,
 **but if `self.mapping()` is overriden, you MUST reference ALL custom methods implemented.**

 ```python